 The High School Library exists primarily to serve the library and information needs of students and faculty of the University.
 The library does this mainly by meeting the curricular and research-related information needs of students.
 Moreover, collections intended to stimulate independent reading are also actively added.

-The HAU High School Library is located at 2nd & 3rd Floor of Geromin G. Nepomuceno Building (GGN).
+The HAU High School Library is located in the Geromin G. Nepomuceno Building (GGN).
 All materials housed in the High School Library are for the use of High School Students.
 However, College students can avail library facilities from 5:00-6:00 p.m. with certain restrictions.

 This is where the general collections are maintained and transactions relating to borrowing/ returning of books and signing of clearance are done.